 So that’s the basics of Kickboxing.
 With some practice and some hard work, your kickboxing strikes should look like this…

 Pretty cool, heh?

-Oh, and the last thing I want to share with you..how to wrap your hands.
+Oh, and for the last part of the Ultimate Beginner’s Guide To Kickboxing, I want to show you how to wrap your hands.

 Thanks for reading 🙂